tigergraph/ecosys/guru_scripts/docker/README.md

         docker rm tigergraph_dev

 1. pull the tigergraph docker image and run it as a daemon, change the ports accordingly if there is a conflict.
-   - the command is very long, user need to drag the horizontal bar to the right to see the full command.
+   - the command is very long, user need to drag the horizontal scroll bar to the right to see the full command.
    - The command does the following
      - "-d" make the container run in the background.
      - "-p" map docker 22 port to host OS 14022 port, 9000 port to host OS 9000 port, 14240 port to host OS 14240 port.